stacks-network/stacks-core/docs/rpc-endpoints.md

 This will return 404 if the transaction does not exist and 501 (Not Implemented) if transaction log is not enabled.

-This endpoint also accepts a querystring parameter `?tip=` which when supplied will ensure the returned transaction is an a block relative to the specified tip.
+This endpoint also accepts a querystring parameter `?tip=` which when supplied will ensure the returned transaction is an a block relative to the specified tip (as the transaction log could store even non canonical tip transactions).